The Open Group Standard The TOGAF® Standard, Version 9.2 Document Number: C182 ISBN: 1-947754-11-9

-Any comments relating to the material contained in this document may be submitted to The Open Group at:
+Any comments relating to the material contained in this document may be submitted by email to:

-TOGAF Version 9.1, Enterprise Edition, is an open, industry consensus framework for enterprise architecture.
+The TOGAF® standard is an open, industry consensus framework for Enterprise Architecture.

 - PART I

-- (Introduction) This part provides a high-level introduction to the key concepts of enterprise architecture and in particular the TOGAF approach.
-It contains the definitions of terms used throughout TOGAF and release notes detailing the changes between this version and the previous version of TOGAF.
+- (Introduction) This part provides a high-level introduction to the key concepts of Enterprise Architecture and in particular the TOGAF approach.
+It contains the definitions of terms used throughout the TOGAF documentation.

 - PART II

-- (Architecture Development Method) This is the core of TOGAF.
-It describes the TOGAF Architecture Development Method (ADM) - a step-by-step approach to developing an enterprise architecture.
+- (Architecture Development Method) This part is the core of the TOGAF framework.
+It describes the TOGAF Architecture Development Method (ADM) - a step-by-step approach to developing an Enterprise Architecture.

 - PART III

-- (ADM Guidelines & Techniques) This part contains a collection of guidelines and techniques available for use in applying TOGAF and the TOGAF ADM.
+- (ADM Guidelines & Techniques) This part contains a collection of guidelines and techniques available for use in applying the TOGAF approach and the TOGAF ADM.

 - PART IV

-- (Architecture Content Framework) This part describes the TOGAF content framework, including a structured metamodel for architectural artifacts, the use of re-usable architecture building blocks, and an overview of typical architecture deliverables.
+- (Architecture Content Framework) This part describes the TOGAF content framework, including a structured metamodel for architectural artifacts, the use of re-usable Architecture Building Blocks (ABBs), and an overview of typical architecture deliverables.